superfly/docs/elixir/advanced-guides/connect-observer-to-your-app.html.md

 ### Networking and the BEAM

 Fly.io uses an IPv6 network internally for private IPs.
-The BEAM needs IPv6 support to be enabled explicitly.
+The BEAM needs IPv6 support to be explicitly enabled.
 That's taken care of for the server through the Dockerfile.
 Locally, however, it needs to be enabled as well so the machine running Observer can actually _connect_ to the remote node.

-The issue is, if IPv6 support is enabled globally, like in a `.bashrc` file, then setting it in the `observer` script essentially flips it OFF.
+The issue is that if IPv6 support is enabled globally, such as in a `.bashrc` file, then setting it in the `observer` script essentially flips it OFF.
 If NOT set globally, then it should be set in the script.
 Choose the version that fits your situation by modifying the script.

 It's the `--erl "-proto_dist inet6_tcp"` portion.